evayoo/exoscale/README.md

 ### Creating an Instance

-The script creates a new instance with the specified configuration.
-Update the `script.py` file with your desired instance name, type, template, SSH keys, and security group rules.
+You can create a new instance with the specified configuration.
+Sign in to Exoscale, and create an API key and store the access & secret access keys for your work.
+Update the `create-instance.py`,  `delete-instance.py` file with api_key and api_secret.
+Then run the Python code to create an instance.

 ### Managing SSH Keys

-The script lists existing SSH keys and uses a specified key for instance creation.
+The `create-instance.py` lists existing SSH key and uses a specified key for instance creation.

 ### Configuring Security Groups